The Tokyo Olympics: A Summer Games like no other - KTVZ

 By Junko Ogura, Chie Kobayashi and Nectar Gan, CNN

-The pandemic-delayed Tokyo 2020 Olympics will take place under a coronavirus state of emergency, Japanese Prime Minister Yoshide Suga confirmed Thursday.
+Earlier on Thursday, Japanese Prime Minister Yoshide Suga had confirmed the Games would be held under a state of emergency.

+“The number of infected cases in the area including Tokyo has been increasing since the end of last month,” said Suga, speaking at the start of the government’s Covid-19 task force meeting.

-Speaking at the start of the government’s Covid-19 task force meeting, Suga said he had decided to declare a new state of emergency for the capital from July 12 to August 22 — covering the 16 days of the embattled Games in its entirety.
+The new state of emergency for the capital will run from July 12 to August 22 — covering the 16 days of the embattled Games in its entirety.

 Suga added that a ban on serving alcohol in restaurants will continue during the state of emergency.

-The decision comes as media reports in the country said the general public was expected to be banned from the opening ceremony in two weeks time and as Tokyo reported 920 new infections for Wednesday — the highest daily caseload since the middle of May.
+The spectator decision comes as Tokyo reported 920 new infections for Wednesday — the highest daily caseload since the middle of May.

 “There is a remarkable increase of infections especially in the big cities in the Tokyo area,” said Yasutoshi Nishimura, the minister in charge of the country’s pandemic response.
 The more infectious Delta variant now accounts for up to 30% of cases, he added.